saferpay/sndbx/texts/intro.md

 It’s by no means rare that customers want to cancel their orders or return goods.
 As a merchant, you will in such a situation either want to cancel or make a refund for the transaction in question.

-### When do i cancel, when do i have to issue a refund?

 A cancel can be issued as long as the money-flow hasn't been initiated.
 That also applies to transactions, that have been captured, depending on the payment-method.

 All Payment Methods, that go through the Daily Closing, can be cancelled this way, until the Daily Closing has been executed.